PhungXuanAnh/django-rest-framework-sample/README.md

 ### 4.2.3. musican-viewset

-This set of apis describle how to using `ModelViewSet` to make code shortest
+This set of apis describe how to using `ModelViewSet` to make code shortest

 **Test:**